-Raw energy truffles are one of our favorite snacks/desserts.
-They are vegan, completely added sugar or sweetener free (you get all the sweetness from the dried fruit), the dried coconut and the cacao lift them to another level (closer to the real chocolate truffles) and the lemon juice give that perfect zing.
+Raw energy truffles are one of our favourite snacks/desserts.
+They are vegan, completely added sugar or sweetener-free (you get all the sweetness from the dried fruit), the dried coconut and the cacao lift them to another level (closer to the real chocolate truffles) and the lemon juice give that perfect zing.

-These truffles are one of our guests’ favorite desserts at the retreats and we’re thrilled to share this very simple recipe with you!
+These truffles are one of our guests’ favourite desserts at the retreats and we’re thrilled to share this very simple recipe with you!

 4-5 handfuls of dried fruit (I usually use prunes, apricots, raisins and cranberries, I personally do not like dates, but feel free to use them too!)